Requirements for Admission

-- A bachelor of science degree in biology, chemistry, computer science, mathematics, neuroscience, or psychology;
+- A bachelor's degree in biology, chemistry, computer science, mathematics, neuroscience, or psychology;

 - A cumulative grade point average of at least 3.4 (on a 4.0 scale);

 - A minimum TOEFL result of 100 (with at least a score of 22 in each of the four sections of speaking, listening, reading, and writing) or a minimum IELTS result of 7.0 (with at least 6.5 in each of its four sections) is required for admission.

 Evaluation of prior research experience, coursework, GRE scores, and letters of recommendation are components of the admission process.
 The CNUP will no longer be using GRE scores in evaluating applications.

 The program provides full financial support to allow our most accomplished applicants currently residing in North America to visit Pittsburgh and meet with training faculty in their area of interest, as well as current graduate students.
 The visit is particularly important for the applicant to obtain a sense of the remarkable quality and depth of neuroscience research and training opportunities in Pittsburgh.
 Those applicants residing outside of North America may be selected for telephone interviews.
 We pride ourselves in the attentiveness of faculty in working closely with students throughout their graduate training.

 Procedures for Applying

 Applications for graduate study and supporting documents should be electronically submitted in time for evaluation in early December; members of under-represented groups are encouraged to apply.
 Admission to the program is based on college transcripts, Graduate Record Examination (GRE) scores, letters of recommendation, research experience, and personal interviews.